 This work was supported by the National Natural Science Foundation of China (No. 22075063, No. U1932205), Chinesisch-Deutsches Mobilitätspropgamm (M-0281), the Fundamental Research Funds for the Central Universities (No. HIT.OCEF.2021028), Natural Science Funds of Heilongjiang Province (No. ZD2019B001), Heilongjiang Touyan Team (No. HITTY-20190033), the Natural Science Fund for Distinguished Young Scholars of Chongqing (cstc2021jcyj-jqX0003), "Young Scientist Studio" of Harbin Institute of Technology (HIT), and funds from Chongqing Research Institute of HIT.
 This research used resources at the Canadian Light Source, a national research facility of the University of Saskatchewan, which is supported by the Canada Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council (NSERC), the National Research Council (NRC), the Canadian Institutes of Health Research (CIHR), the Government of Saskatchewan, and the University of Saskatchewan.
-We thank the beamline BL13W1 and BL18B at Shanghai Synchrotron Radiation Facility (BSRF).
+The authors thank the beamline BL13W1 and BL18B at Shanghai Synchrotron Radiation Facility (SSRF) for SR-CT measurements, and 4W1A beamline of Beijing Synchrotron Radiation Facility (BSRF).